 If you look in the mirror and your skin has tints of blue, pink, or a reddish tone, that means that you have cool undertones.

 Warm undertones mean that your skin has a hint of yellow, golden, or peachy.
 You’ll be able to see those colors when looking in the mirror, especially if you have a lighted mirror.

 Sometimes, you don’t fall into the category of cool undertones or warm undertones.
 You may see a hint of blue and a hint of pink.
 That’s okay.
 You may also not see anything, which means that your skin doesn’t appear to have undertones.
 If that’s the case, you need a foundation designed for people with neutral undertones.

 Wearing foundation in the wrong undertone will make your skin look too red, orange, pink, or white, so it’s important to take this into consideration when you’re picking out your foundation.

 Foundation Ingredients You Need To Know

-You’ll also need to consider certain things when picking out a foundation on the ingredient list.
+You’ll also need to consider certain things on the ingredient list.
 Foundations often have a base, such as silicone or water.
 Oil based foundations do exist, but these are less common than water based and silicone based foundations.

 Your foundation and your primer need to have the same base.
 If you have a water based primer but use a silicone based foundation, it can make your makeup separate.
 Your foundation can literally slide down your face as though it is melting off of your face.
 There are certain benefits to every type of foundation.

 Silicone-Based Foundation For Beginners

 Silicone based foundations are the most popular choice for anyone that wants their makeup to last all day, and still, look flawless when it’s dinner time.
 They form a fine layer to your skin without being too heavy.

 Most silicone foundations are also waterproof, making them ideal for hot summer days.
 You won’t have to worry about a slight drizzle ruining your two hours of work.